Akhil-9640/Freearo/README.md

 # Freearo

-It's an extension for chrome(windows) to open some paid posts/articles on sites like medium.
+It's an extension for chrome(windows) to read some paid posts/articles on sites like medium.
 Well,it's not much but....it's pretty convenient.

 # Installation